basaldev/website-exodevhub/blog/article4.md

 ---
 date: 2019-03-04T09:00:00.000Z
 title: 'React in a Serverless World'
-banner:
+banner: /assets/social-serverless-world.png
 type: post
 category: react
-shape:
+shape: square
 language: en
 medium:
 author: Tom Bowden
 ---

-# React in a Serverless World

-“A comparison between client-server and serverless full-stack app architectures, with simple app examples”
+**A comparison between client-server and serverless full-stack app architectures, with simple app examples**

-> The intended audience for this article is primarily front-end developers.
+*The intended audience for this article is primarily front-end developers.
 This article assumes the reader is familiar with [React](https://reactjs.org/) and some basic [GraphQL](https://graphql.org/).
 In addition, the client-side app in this article uses recently introduced React [hooks](https://reactjs.org/docs/hooks-intro.html).
 Backend technologies will be explained in some detail, so no detailed understanding of topics such as Apollo Server, MongoDB, Mongoose, deployments, AWS, Amplify, and AppSync is necessary to follow along.
-Full repos are available with the app examples.
+Full repos are available with the app examples.*

 We want to illustrate the differences between client-server and serverless approaches to building full-stack apps, with React being used for the UI.
 As a starting point, let’s build a simple client side app in React, used for both client-server (which will call “serverful” from now on) and serverless approaches.
 Now, the [TodoMVC project](http://todomvc.com/) is a well-known initiative that uses a Todo app to compare web frameworks, so we’ll go with a Todo app based on it.
 Specifically, we’ll select the [Todo MVC app](https://github.com/reduxjs/redux/tree/master/examples/todomvc) from the Redux repository, use their CSS styling, remove some functionality to make it simpler for this article, and switch out class-based components for functional components using React hooks, to further simplify the code.